 - Stage Light Mono, for stage light in a classic black and white.

-- High-Key Light Mono, for a greyscale subject on a white background.
+- High-Key Light Mono, for a grayscale subject on a white background.

 To change the Portrait Lighting effect of a Portrait mode photo that you've already taken:

-- Open the Photos app, then select the Portrait mode photo you want to change.
+- Open the Photos app, then select the Portrait mode photo that you want to change.